mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 The next section outlines the delivery and start to explore the impact of the process drama used to frame the overall learner objective during phase four.

+The previous section examined the impact of a process drama with an aim to establish and nurture community practice.
+It highlighted the value of introducing almost-real processes, near authentic tools and the possibility of learners developing learning identities within a drama frame.

+This section looks in greater depth at the impact on learners of the tools and suggested design patterns of the learning design explored in the previous chapter.

+It then progresses to explore some of the emerging and flexible design processes and tools that evolve from the starting design.

 ## Scenarios - drama processes